Graduate School Handbook Part 7 – Sources of support and help for postgraduate researchers including personal circumstances

 PGR7.4.8 Late personal circumstances – I was affected by personal circumstances but I did not apply at the time, am I too late?

-- You may be able to apply for your personal circumstances to be taken into account by the FRDC or the Research Degrees Award Board (RDAB) on an exceptional basis, but only if you can show that your circumstances impaired your ability to make a decision at the time about whether you were fit enough submit your work or attend your viva/review meeting.
-You should read the guidelines about late circumstances on the Graduate School personal circumstances guidance notes before submitting and any application must be supported by appropriate evidence.
+You may be able to apply for your personal circumstances to be taken into account by the FRDC or the Research Degrees Award Board (RDAB) on an exceptional basis, but only if you can show that your circumstances impaired your ability to make a decision at the time about whether you were fit enough submit your work or attend your viva/review meeting.
+Read the PGR personal circumstances guidance notes for further information.
+Any application must be supported by appropriate evidence and you must submit your application within 10 working days of the submission deadline, viva exam, or progress review.

 PGR7.4.9 I don’t think a suspension or a milestone extension is what I need – what help can I access?